 - 1. Present your Project Summary as a PDF. - 2.
 Because it will be used to aid your presentation, format your Project Summary as a letter-sized (8.5" x 11") landscape document (in other words, width is longer than height). - 3.
-The text component of your Project Summary should be 250-350 words in length.
+The text component of your Project Summary should be 250-500 words in length.
+It should be clear from reading this text whether your project is an INVENTION or ANALYSIS.

 - 4. Your Project Summary should be limited to one page, although your are welcome to take liberties with the layout in order to communicate all of your ideas: just make sure that other students and your instructor can clearly read the text. - 5.
-Feel free to use images to make your Project Summary more interesting, but make sure to cite the sources of these images (or indicate that they are your own). - 6.
-Reference all ideas that are not your own using a numbered bibliography, which should be included along with the Project Summary page in a single PDF document.
-Both superscripts and bracketed [2] citations are acceptable, but use a consistent format.
+Use images to illustrate some of the key ideas in the written part of your Project Summary; make sure to cite the sources of these images (or indicate that they are your own). - 6.
+Reference all ideas that are not your own using a numbered Annotated Bibliography, which should be included along with the Project Summary page in a single PDF document (in other words a second page of the same document).
+Both superscripts1 and bracketed [2] citations are acceptable, but use a consistent format.
+For each citation, compose a single paragraph that explains what important information is provided by the source and how this information contributed to the Final Project you produced.